-If a worker believes an amendment to an asbestos exposure risk rating is required they should discuss this with their manager or coordinator, then email safety@seqwater.com.au to requested a reassessment of the risk.
+If a worker believes an amendment to an asbestos exposure risk rating is required, they should discuss this with their manager or coordinator, then email safety@seqwater.com.au to request a reassessment of the risk.
+Appendix C provides Asbestos risk control options that can be used as a reference guide.